Monte Carlo inference for semiparametric Bayesian regression: Empirical results

 Remarkably, using the prior distribution for $\hat p(\theta \mid \D_n)$ in \eqref{Fzx} and Algorithm~\ref{alg:Fz} (\texttt{sblm(prior)}) performs nearly identically to the data-driven Laplace approximation (\texttt{sblm}) for prediction of $y^{test}$, selection of coefficients $\theta_j \ne 0$, and estimation of the transformation $g$.
 This suggests that our approach, including the approximation strategy from Section~\ref{sec-approx}, is robust to the choice of $\hat p(\theta \mid \D_n)$.
 Clearly, the ability to substitute $p(\theta)$ is highly beneficial, as it is always available and requires no additional computations or tuning.

 We briefly mention computing performance.
 Applying Algorithm~\ref{alg:joint} as described in Section~\ref{sec-sblm}, the joint Monte Carlo sampler for $(\theta, g, \tilde y(X^{test}))$ requires about 3.5 seconds per 1000 samples for the larger $n=200$, $p=50$ design (using \texttt{R} on a MacBook Pro, 2.8 GHz Intel Core i7).
 Because these are Monte Carlo (not MCMC) algorithms, no convergence diagnostics, burn-in periods, or inefficiency factors are needed.
+By comparison, the MCMC-based \texttt{blm(spline)} requires about 5 seconds for 1000 samples, including a burn-in/adaptation period of 10000 draws.
+Yet even though RAM is tuned adaptively, the minimum effective sample sizes are only about 150 for $\theta$ (excluding the intercept) and well below 50 for $g(y)$.
+Further computational comparisons with the MCMC-based alternatives are in the supplementary material.